Jugheadbomb/engiesVSzombies/README.md

 ## Features
 - Customizable config for weapon balances
-- 10+ bonus rounds that make various changes to gameplay
+- 10+ bonus rounds that make various changes to gameplay (Thanks to Mikusch for his [ChaosModTF2](https://github.com/Mikusch/ChaosModTF2))
 - There are `zs_` maps for that gamemode, but it can be run on any map (`cp_`, `pl_`, `koth_` etc.)

 ## Commands